McDonald's U.S. and Canada to fully transition to cage-free eggs

 Number of franchised stores is nearly four times the number of company operated restaurants

-Compared to 6,598 restaurants self operated by McDonald's, 27,882 restaurants were operated by franchisees globally.
-Going forward, we expect the company operated stores to decline further as McDonald's re-franchises them.
+Compared to 6,656 restaurants self-operated by McDonald's, 29,712 restaurants were operated by franchisees globally.
+Going forward, we expect the company operated stores to increase very slightly as McDonald's re-franchises them.

 McCafe gives McDonald's a strong presence in the specialty coffee segment

 McCafe represents McDonald's foray into the high-margin caffeinated beverages market dominated by premium coffee chain Starbucks.
-In 2011, McDonald's expanded the brand to another 500 outlets in Canada.
-McDonald's has been able to keep the prices competitive and margins healthy due to its excellent store network, its marketing muscle and a highly efficient supply chain.
-McCafe's menu has been extended to more than coffee and now includes fruit smoothies, mocha and chocolate shakes.
+McDonald's has been able to keep the prices competitive and margins healthy due to its excellent store network, its marketing muscle, and a highly efficient supply chain.
+McCafe's menu has been extended to more than coffee and now includes fruit smoothies, mocha, and chocolate shakes.

 How Does Trefis Modelling Work?